jspahrsummers/enemy-of-the-state/Enemy of the State.md

 - In-memory or on-disk caches
 - UI appearance and content

-^ Most applications require some state, and that's okay.
+^ Most applications require some state, and that’s okay.
 Here are some examples of state being necessary and helpful for solving a particular problem.

 ---

 # [fit] Minimize state
 # [fit] Minimize complexity

-^ So although it's not possible to eliminate all state from a Cocoa application, we can try to minimize it (and therefore minimize complexity) as much as possible.
+^ So although it’s not possible to eliminate all state from a Cocoa application, we can try to minimize it (and therefore minimize complexity) as much as possible.

 ---